-Information about Zoser Step Pyramid Cairo (Djoser Pyramid):
+Zoser Step Pyramid Cairo (Djoser Pyramid) information, tours, prices, booking

 Zoser Step pyramid Cairo located at Sakkara necropolis.
 The pyramid also known as Djoser Pyramid.
 In fact, Zoser is the common name of Djoser or Netjerykhet.
 Sakkara is about 40 kilometer south of Cairo.
 Zoser Step pyramid Cairo constructed 470 years ago.
 Moreover, it is the first pyramid which built by ancient Egyptians.
 Zoser or Djoser was a king of Egypt’s third dynasty.
 The planning of the pyramid attributed to Imhotep.
 Furthermore, Imhotep was a vizier (minister) and he deified for his accomplishments.
 In fact, Zoser Step pyramid Cairo started off as a Mastaba tomb.
 Mastaba is a flat roofed structure with sloping sides.
 The pyramid is a series of expansions.
 They evolved into a 197-foot-high (60 meters) with six layers.
 One built on top of the other.